mailein/LolaDrivesIOS/README.md

 then follow the instructions in the App.

 # More info
-For more information on background, scientific paper, how to use, please visit https://www.loladrives.app/
+For more information on background, scientific paper, Android version, please visit https://www.loladrives.app/

 # Frameworks